Skip to main content

 • Slight vaginal bleeding.

 Serious problems are rare.
 They may include an allergic reaction to the fluid, injury to the womb (uterus), or pelvic infection.
-See your doctor if you are unwell after the procedure, in particular if you have any of these symptoms:
+Medical attention should be sought (ideally from the clinic who did the HSG) if any of these symptoms are experienced after the procedure:

 • Being sick (vomiting).